jimmy-little/jimmy-little.github.io/_posts/writing/2019-01-30-apple-watch-faces-2019-edition.md

 ---
 ### The Night Face
-#### Modular

-This is the only face that really hasn't changed with the new watch.
+This **Modular Classic** is the only face that really hasn't changed with the new watch.
 I'd like to convert this to Infograph Modular, but for some ridiculous reason the old and new complications are incompatible, and not all the apps on this screen have updated their complications for the Series 4.

  - Top left is Battery, just for my info.
 I never have battery issues with this watch.
  - Bottom left is the [AutoWake][aw] app.
 It used to gently wake me up based on my sleep cycle.
 Since the baby got here, I haven't slept late enough to need an alarm.